llvm/llvm-project/lldb/docs/resources/lldbgdbremote.md

 -rw-r--r--  1 username groupname    3190 Aug 12 16:46 Makefile
 ```

+### Priority To Implement

+High.
+This command allows LLDB clients to run arbitrary shell
+commands on a remote host.

 ## qPlatform_mkdir

 Creates a new directory on the connected remote machine.

-### Priority To Implement

-Low.
-This command allows LLDB clients to create new directories on
-a remote host.

-### Description

 Request: `qPlatform_mkdir:<hex-file-mode>,<ascii-hex-path>`